A 20th-Century Industrial Fortress In A Gold Rush Era Disguise

 This is Board-Formed Concrete.
 In 1925, massive wooden forms were built to hold wet concrete.
 When the wood was stripped away, the pattern of the grain was forever etched into the structure.

-While its neighbors are made of fragile 19th-century brick, this building is a monolithic fortress.
+This building is a fortified marvel.
 It is supported by 81 massive freestanding inverted conical columns (27 on each floor), and 90 wall supporting columns around its perimeter.
-These columns are driven deep into the Sacramento soil to carry the weight of millions of pounds of concrete and paper.
+These columns were driven deep into the soil to carry the weight of millions of pounds of concrete and paper.

-1927 Sacramento Bee photograph at the opening of the Blake, Moffitt & Towne paper company building.
+1927 Sacramento Bee photograph at the opening of the Blake, Moffitt & Towne Sacramento Branch

 Towers, Vaults, and Heavy Lifts